English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 member of the European Association of Golf Historians and Collectors, The Netherlands

-For more than hundred and fifty years of golf history publications, we had to
+For more than a hundred and fifty years of golf history publications,

-do with some superficial information on these games in the margin of the many
+we had to do with some superficial information on these games in the

-golf books.
-In the trilogy ‘Games for Kings & Commoners’ the authors have
+margins of the many golf books.
+In the trilogy ‘Games for Kings &

 knowledge on specific aspects of golf history.